Alluxio/alluxio/docs/en/operation/Metrics-System.md

 * Master: The Alluxio master process.
 * Worker: The Alluxio worker process.

-Each instance can report to zero or more sinks.
+Each instance can report to zero or more sinks, found in `$ALLUXIO_HOME/core/common/src/main/java/alluxio/metrics/sink/`.

-* ConsoleSink: Outputs metrics values to the console.
+* `ConsoleSink`: Outputs metrics values to the console.
-* CsvSink: Exports metrics data to CSV files at regular intervals.
+* `CsvSink`: Exports metrics data to CSV files at regular intervals.
-* JmxSink: Registers metrics for viewing in a JMX console.
+* `JmxSink`: Registers metrics for viewing in a JMX console.
-* GraphiteSink: Sends metrics to a Graphite server.
+* `GraphiteSink`: Sends metrics to a Graphite server.
-* MetricsServlet: Adds a servlet in Web UI to serve metrics data as JSON data.
+* `MetricsServlet`: Adds a servlet in Web UI to serve metrics data as JSON data.

 ## Configuration